jcs-emacs/jcs-emacs/README.md

 Here is the list of few important and recent changes to this configuration.

+* `6.4.2` - You can now resolve package dependency graph while deleting package.
 * `6.4.1` - Start with `tree-sitter` support.
 * `6.4.0` - Switched from `projectile` to built-in `project` for project management.
 * `6.3.1` - Replaced `docstring` module to external `docstr` package.